 Remove makeup without adding chemicals.

 As a former counter girl at Lancome, and Clinique, I saw the good, the bad, and the overpriced of makeup and skin care.
-It can get confusing when every company promises that their product is best.
-It’s hard to know what to believe.
+When every company promises that their product is best, it’s hard to know what to believe.
 Regardless, one of the best things women can do is to take care of the delicate eye area with a good cleanser and a good moisturizer to remove left over makeup and germs.
 I turned to olive oil, which has been used for centuries by the Phoenicians, Egyptians, Greeks, and Romans as an anti-aging remedy, and cleanser.

 You can both cleanse and moisturize with olive oil and a cotton ball, then follow up with water and a light soap as needed.
 It’s less expensive, readily available, and contains vitamin A and vitamin E which has been shown to improve skin elasticity.
 In addition, the polyphenoels and phytosteriols neutralize the free radicals that cause so much skin damage in the human population.
 One of these antioxidants, hydroxytyrosol, is a rather rare compound that happens to be plentiful in olive oil.
 Olive oil is loved by men too!
 Many men have abandoned shaving cream once they’ve discovered how close a shave they can get with olive oil without drying out their skin.